philipmendels/use-flexible-undo/stories/make-undoables-utils-intro.md

-Here the utility **makeUndoableHandler** is used to make the redo/undo handlers for the undoable "add" and "subtract" functions, and the utility **makeUndoableFromToHandler** is used to make the redo/undo handlers for the undoable "updateAmount" function.
+Here the utilities **makeHandler** and **combineHandlers** are used to make the redo/undo handlers for the undoable "add" and "subtract" functions.
+The utility **makeUndoableFromToHandler** is used to make the redo/undo handlers for the undoable "updateAmount" function.